scirate/scirate/README.markdown

 rake arxiv:oai_update
 ```

-When run for the first time, this will download paper metadata from the last day.
+When run for the first time, this will download and index paper metadata from the last day.
 Subsequent calls will download all metadata since the last time.
 The production server runs this task every day to keep the database in sync.

 ## Testing